 Government-wide and Fiduciary Fund Financial Statements - These financial statements are reported using the economic resources measurement focus.
 The government-wide fund financial statements are reported using the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded at the time liabilities are incurred, regardless of when the related cash flows take place.
 Nonexchange transactions, in which the District gives (or receives) value without directly receiving (or giving) equal value in exchange, include property taxes, grants, entitlements, and donations.
-On an accrual basis, revenue from property taxes is recognized in the fiscal year for which the taxes are levied.
-Revenue from grants, entitlements, and donations is recognized in the fiscal year in which all eligibility requirements have been satisfied.
+On an accrual basis, revenue from grants, entitlements, and donations is recognized in the fiscal year in which all eligibility requirements have been satisfied.